Transitions Abroad Home.

 Article and photos by James Michael Dorsey

 The weight of history on this land is a physical presence.
-Evidence of earliest man keeps revealing itself to archeologists, with each find pushing back the count of years that my own ancestors have tread where I now stand.
-I am less than 30 miles from the last nomadic clans of the Hadzabe, East Africa’s Stone Age Bushmen, and one of three distinct genetic groups from which all of humanity is descended.
+Evidence of the earliest man keeps revealing itself to archeologists, with each find pushing back the number of years that my ancestors have tread where I now stand.
+I am less than 30 miles from the last nomadic clans of the Hadzabe, East Africa's Stone Age Bushmen, and one of three distinct genetic groups from which all of humanity is descended.
 The valley before me is literally the cradle of humanity.

 The bomas of 300,000 Maasai surround me, filling the Manyara valley like so many brown mushrooms.
-Early morning cooking fires layer the valley with a low flat mist pushed down by the lingering cool night air.
+Early morning cooking fires layer the valley with a low, flat mist pushed down by the lingering cool night air.

-Camouflaged Maasai boma
+Camouflaged Maasai boma family compounds.

 Camouflaged boma.

-Maasai taking the cattle out to graze
+Maasai taking cattle out to graze.

-Maasai taking the cattle out to graze.
+Maasai taking cattle out to graze.

 Markus Appears